desenvolvedorIcotrade/App.bot/blog/_posts/2017-12-06-simpler-javascript-support.md

   you might have heard of [Yarn Workspaces][yarn-workspaces].
 Dependabot now supports them, so you can keep your entire monorepo up-to-date easily

-We're also excited to announce that our 5,000th JavaScript PR was merged yesterday, so we must have been doing something right already.
+Our 5,000th JavaScript PR was merged yesterday, so we must be doing something right, but we won't stop until we think our JS support is perfect.

-We'll keep shipping updates to Dependabot's JavaScript support, and love hearing your feedback.
-If there's something you'd like to see Dependabot support, [let us know][feedback-link]!
+Got feedback for us on anything else we could do better?

-Enjoy!
+[Let us know!][feedback-link]

 🍸